-Pure Storage, Inc. (PSTG) CEO Charlie Giancarlo on Q1 2021 Results - Earnings Call Transcript

 Simon Leopold

-Also extend my condolences on Matt and Charlie glad you're feeling better as well.
+Also extend my condolences on Matt, and Charlie glad you're feeling better as well.
 So certainly crazy environment for sure.
-One of the things I wanted to see if you could help us understand is the trending between new and existing customers in that, I would imagine it's harder to land new customers and I think in the past, you've talked about your revenue split, typically around 25% new and 75% existing.
+One of the things I wanted to see if you could help us understand is the trending between new and existing customers in that, I would imagine it's harder to land new customers, and I think in the past, you've talked about your revenue split typically around 25% new and 75% existing.
 If we could get a sense of what your thoughts are on that trend given the current circumstances.

 Charlie Giancarlo

 Yes.
-It's a great question Simon for a couple of reasons.
-And it's a somewhat complex makeup.
-So you saw in our accompanying materials, you saw our new customer add let this past quarter, slightly lower than last year, it's made up of two things.
-One is yes, indeed, the commercial market slowing down, new customers a little bit harder to come by, given the risk aversion that's taking place in the market, given COVID again.
+It's a great question Simon for a couple of reasons, and it's a somewhat complex makeup.
+So, you saw in our accompanying materials, you saw our new customer add this past quarter slightly lower than last year.
+It’s made up of two things.
+One is yes, indeed, the commercial market slowing down and new customers a little bit harder to come by, given the risk aversion that's taking place in the market, given COVID again.

-But at the same time, we started transitioning, as you may know, more towards an enterprise orientation.
-And so the quality of -- we've been focusing our sales teams more and more on the quality of the net new logo, rather than just the number of net new logos.
-And we feel that's starting to kick in quite a bit.
-So the lower numbers a mix of those two things.
+But at the same time, we started transitioning as you may know more towards an enterprise orientation.
+And so the quality of -- we've been focusing our sales teams more and more on the quality of the net new logo, rather than just the number of net new logos, and we feel that's starting to kick in quite a bit, so the lower numbers a mix of those two things.

-Thirdly, what I would say is that, there is a general risk aversion out there in the market, whether it's new products, new features, new vendors and that's going to be with us for a quarter or two until I think the customers have started being able to feel comfortable in putting time into testing.
+Thirdly, what I would say is that there is a general risk aversion out there in the market, whether it's new products, new features, new vendors, and that's going to be with us for a quarter or two until I think the customers have started being able to feel comfortable in putting time into testing.
 It's really the fact that the urgency has been so high to do something that they've not wanted to take risk.
-Once they have time, once they've settled the urgency and they can then focus on the slightly longer term.
-We think that the ability to convert new customers again, we'll come back.
+Once they have time, once they've settled the urgency and they can then focus on the slightly longer term we think that the ability to convert new customers again will come back.

 Kevan Krysler